Arnolily/Note/docs/Resnet & Batch Norms.md

 ![Loss Landscape](Landscape.png)

-With BN, the loss landscape is smoother, which improves training efficiency and allows for a higher learning rate.
+A smoother loss landscape enables gradient descent (GD) to navigate more efficiently, avoiding sharp minima that may lead to poor generalization.
+This smoothing effect allows for the use of higher learning rates, which in turn accelerates convergence.

 ### **Better Use of Non-linearity** [3]